MichaelFisher1997/Chip8_Emulator/README.md

 ### Zig
 1) Run `zig build run` to build and run, or just `zig build` to build, where the file will be in 'zig-out/bin/' (doing will will need the file in the same folder as 'games/')

+## Windows

+Currently, I haven't had much success in windows.
+In the past I had some complicated solutions with CMake, and possibly a complicated clang command, but never liked the solutions and have since tried meson, which I will note a command that differs between windows and linux, which is creating a 'subprojects' folder, and running: `meson wrap install sdl2` and other commands needed, but I haven't had SDL2_ttf working as of yet.

+However, I did get Zig to work!\
+You will need to make sure Zig is installed, which will be downloading the Zig .zip file from their [website](), extracting the contents where you would like (my suggestions: `C:\zig`), then type in the Windows search bar 'environment' to edit system environment variables.
+Click Environment Variables on the bottom, click Path then Edit, press New then Browse, and choose where you put Zig (for me, `C:\zig`).
+You can confirm it works via restarting all terminals/powershells, and typing `zig version`.\
+Simply run `zig build run` to run, or do `zig build` and move the .exe AND the .dll files to where a 'games/' folder is play on linux and windows!

+## Mac
+yeah im not rich enough for this